Texas Supreme Court blocks order that resumed abortions | Law-Order

 - United States

-A copy of Friday's order was provided by attorneys for Texas clinics.
-It could not immediately be found on the court's website.
+Attorneys for Texas clinics provided a copy of Friday's order, which was not immediately available on the court's website.

 Abortion providers and patients across the country have been struggling to navigate the evolving legal landscape around abortion laws and access.